INSPIRE-MIF/2017.2/GeoJSON/geojson-encoding-rule.md

 #### Abstract Types as property types

-Where an abstract type with multiple concrete sub-types is used as a property type, a suitable choice of a concrete subtype should be made on a case-by-case basis, with the objective of limiting the potential geometry types that can occur and to make processing easier.
+Where an abstract type with multiple concrete sub-types is used as a property type, a suitable choice of a concrete subtype should be made on a case-by-case basis.
+As an example, limiting the potential geometry types in this way can make processing easier.

 #### Union Types

-A `union` represents a choice between multiple properties with potentially different value types, such as in the AreaOfResponsibilityType, where there are options such as `areaOfResponsibilityByAdministrativeUnit` and `areaOfResponsibilityByNamedPlace`. `Reference` and a `Building`.
+A `union` represents a choice between multiple properties with potentially different value types, such as in the AreaOfResponsibilityType, where there are options such as `areaOfResponsibilityByAdministrativeUnit` and `areaOfResponsibilityByNamedPlace`.
 The multiplicity of these options may also differ.

-For Union Types used in INSPIRE schemas, suitable mappings need to be found on a case-by-case basis.
+For Union Types used in INSPIRE models, suitable mappings need to be found on a case-by-case basis.

 #### Enumerations and Code Lists

-Properties that represent values form code lists are encoded using the `SimpleCodelistReference` [rule described here](/model-transformations/SimpleCodelistReference.md).

-In the conceptual model, enumerations and codelists remain unchanged.
+No mapping for code lists and enumerations is required.
+Their values shall be identified by (ideally resolvable) HTTP URIs.

 NOTE The INSPIRE Registry can provide the JSON representation of the code list and its entries.

 ### Properties

 Property names remain as they are.

+If a property has a cardinality > 1, a suitable mapping needs to be found on a case-by-case basis.
+There is a [model transformation rule](/model-transformations/ExtractPrimitiveArray.md) that extracts a single value from a complex property and builds a JSON array which should be used if the number of occurences of such a property can be very high.

+Properties that represent values form code lists are encoded using the `SimpleCodelistReference` [rule described here](/model-transformations/SimpleCodelistReference.md).

 NOTE Namespace prefixes, as used in the default encoding, are not used in the GeoJSON encoding rule.